Updated: 22nd of November, 2019

 Install it and wait out for a couple of days.
-After the water gets crystal clear all the microalgae will be dead.
+After the water gets crystal clear all the microalgae or blooming bacteria will be dead.

 Now you’d want to occasionally run it every couple of days, to ensure a dwell-time to which parasites are exposed to the ultraviolet spectrum.